 But Oscar season increasingly inspires another tradition, one that’s an upscale spiritual kin to Scorsese’s comment: the debate of craft versus meaning.
 And on that count, 2019 was a doozy.

 So for starters, a word about my Joker paradox: the film is on my list of honorable mentions even though I wrote 1,000 words of ambivalence about it.
-It’s a divisive film, and a rare division that puts Lucrecia Martel, the Cahiers du Cinema, and the most vocal IMDb fans in the same corner.
+It’s a divisive film, and a rare division that puts Lucrecia Martel and vocal IMDb fan culture in the same corner.
 Purely as a comic book origin story, it may well be the decade’s most engaging piece of tentpole revisionism.
 But if you want to see it as a film with something real to say about mental illness and inequality in America, or a film that elevates the material to the subversive sophistication of Taxi Driver—well, then there’s plenty to call bullshit on.
 So for all its antisocial gestures and anarchist overtones, the praise it deserves is this: good clean fun.
 But it’s divided me against myself.
 Disagreeing about Joker was more enjoyable, and probably more productive, than all the 2019 films I’ve forgotten.

 1917, I’m less sure about.
 The Best Picture race was intriguingly open until Sam Mendes’s long-take extravaganza arrived, and it’s now a frontrunner over four or five far more interesting and substantive films.
 The timing helped.
 If 1917 had been released a few months earlier, the spell of its technical virtuosity may have worn off, revealing a rather ordinary and safe war movie underneath.
 The word “immersive” comes up a lot, but if the film does indeed “make you feel that you are there”, it’s worth asking where “there” is.
-Is it in the trenches, or a series of precisely orchestrated cinematic setpieces?
-And if it’s so relentlessly, insistently spectacular, does that help immerse you, or just make you aware of all the strings?
+Is it the trenches of 1917, or the middle of a precisely orchestrated series of action setpieces?
+And if the film is so relentlessly, insistently spectacular, does that help immerse you, or just make you aware of all the strings?
 Its one-take continuity has neither the in-the-shit verisimilitude of Saving Private Ryan‘s opening act nor the baroque allegorical tension of Apocalypse Now.
 Instead, Olympian technocracy takes precedence, without even enough self-reflection to recognize how that could be the theme of the era.
 At least half of it might as well be “World War I Mountain” at Universal Studios, and that’s the crowing irony of 2019: after all that public frenzy, the Academy might land on a movie that’s essentially a theme park ride.
 Sometimes, even prestige should be understood accordingly.

 Without further ado, my top 10 of 2019.

-Slipping quietly into arthouses last Spring was something conceptually risky, daft, and irresistible: the script for a World War II thriller inexplicably pasted on top of our own not-too-distant present.
-The result is a kind of eternal return, allowing old-fashioned narrative tropes, contemporary politics, incipient fascism, and pure incongruity to nag away at you.
-Few films captured the current anxiety with such scrappy ingredients.
-When two people walk through the background of the shot in sunny Marseille, you have to wonder: are they paid extras in a movie about the coming Terror?
+Transit is conceptually risky, daft, and irresistible: the script for a World War II thriller inexplicably pasted on top of our own not-too-distant present.
+The result is a strange tension, allowing old-fashioned narrative tropes, contemporary politics, incipient fascism, and pure incongruity to nag away at you.
+When two people walk through the background of a shot in sunny Marseille, you have to wonder: are they paid extras in a movie about the coming terror?
 Or just passing by?

 9. High Life (Claire Denis, France/Germany)